hannahsm1th/ACUMEN/gamedocumentation.md

+# ACUMEN

+by Mars Spanninga and Hannah Smith

 ## Concept Summary:

 ACUMEN is a story-based psychological RPG available on PC where you play as Nyx, a university student who awakens in a bizarre place – brick walls, concrete floor, and the sickening smell of an overuse of cleaning products.
 As they struggle to regain their composure and what little memory they have, the silhouettes of other people begin to appear.
 Soon, they learn the others are in a similar situation – no memory, a little pain and, most of all, an overwhelming panic when no escape becomes evident.
 You play through puzzles and crack riddles to find an exit, learning more about the people who now surround you.